evelynharbison/slate/source/index.html.md

     'https://subdomain.rifiniti.com/client_api/results/buildings?from=2018-01-24&to=2018-01-24'
   ```

-  Get results for all buildings
+  Get results for all buildings:

   `GET /client_api/results/building/{{Building Identifier}}`

-  Responds with an array of jsons with results for each building.
+  Responds with an array of JSONs with results for each building.

 # Floors

 ## Metadata
-  Floors metadata contains the floor level, the building identificator, the area and the service level of the floor.
+  Floor metadata contains the floor level, the building identificator, the area and the service level of the floor.

 ### All Floors in a building